Christopher Hitchens: American writings (1981–2011)

 Hitchens went to the United States in 1981 as part of an editor exchange programme between the New Statesman and The Nation.
 After joining The Nation, he penned vociferous critiques of Ronald Reagan, George H. W. Bush and American foreign policy in South and Central America.

 Hitchens became a contributing editor of Vanity Fair in 1992, writing ten columns a year.
 He left The Nation in 2002 after profoundly disagreeing with other contributors over the Iraq War.

 There is speculation that Hitchens was the inspiration for Tom Wolfe's character Peter Fallow in the 1987 novel The Bonfire of the Vanities, but others—including Hitchens—believe it to be Spy Magazine's "Ironman Nightlife Decathlete", Anthony Haden-Guest.
-In 1987, Hitchens's father died from cancer of the oesophagus, the same disease that would later claim his own life.
+In 1987, Hitchens's father died of cancer of the oesophagus, the same disease that would later claim his own life.
 In April 2007, Hitchens became a US citizen; he later stated that he saw himself as Anglo-American.

 He became a media fellow at the Hoover Institution in September 2008.
 At Slate, he usually wrote under the news-and-politics column Fighting Words.

 Hitchens spent part of his early career in journalism as a foreign correspondent in Cyprus.
-Through his work there he met his first wife Eleni Meleagrou, a Greek Cypriot, with whom he had two children, Alexander and Sophia.
+Through his work there he met his first wife, Eleni Meleagrou, a Greek Cypriot, with whom he had two children, Alexander and Sophia.
 His son, Alexander Meleagrou-Hitchens, born in 1984, has worked as a policy researcher in London.
-Hitchens continued writing essay-style correspondence pieces from a variety of locales, including Chad, Uganda and the Darfur region of Sudan.
+Hitchens continued writing essay-style correspondence pieces from a variety of locales, including Chad, Uganda, and the Darfur region of Sudan.
 In 1991, he received a Lannan Literary Award for Nonfiction.